I'm being cared for by: Colonial Capital Humane Society

 Help me get seen & adopted!

-already neutered, housetrained, good with kids, and good with cats.
+already spayed, housetrained, up to date with shots, good with kids, and good with cats.

 The mission of Colonial Capital Humane Society is to rescue and relieve the suffering of abused, abandoned, and stray animals; provide for their care until forever homes can be found; and create greater public awareness of the importance of spaying and neutering and humane treatment of animals.